KingHector/SpigotExtender/README.md

 Using `ChatColor.COLOR` in your code is not the best way to add color to your Strings as it can get really obnoxious, especially if you want a multicolored one.

-With the Color Dethod you can use Minecraft's ColorCodes which is more efficient and easier.
+With the Color Method you can use Minecraft's ColorCodes which is more efficient and easier.

 `processes.color(<String string>);`